-In 2020 Ruth wrote her second book about the Mother Practice called the Path of the Great Yes ~ Going up the Mountain.
-This writing captures the journey of the soul, in an engaging and exciting way.
+In 2020 Ruth wrote her second book, Going up the Mountain ~ A Journey with the Dasha Mahavi (10 Great Powers) .
+This writing captures the journey of the soul, in an engaging and creative way.
 It is presented as an elaborate fable of journeying up the mystical mountain within, through the realms of higher consciousness to pure spirit.
 It follows the tradition of the great mythological stories found in India.

 As a child she realized that she was dancing to God.
 Her classical training includes 18 years of classical ballet, Russian Folk, African, Modern Dance and Jazz, performance and choreography.
 In 1970, she was initiated into Surat Shabd Yoga, a Bhakti, Jnana and Karma Yoga Path.
-She holds certificates in Ayurvedic Medicine and Hypnotherapy.
-She has also studied Sacred Dance, Hatha Yoga, Tai Chi and Medical Chi Gung.
+She holds certificates in Hypnotherapy and NLP.
+She has also studied Sacred Dance, Hatha Yoga, Tai Chi, Medical Chi Gung and energy healing.

 Through contemplation and the study of Tai Chi and Chi Gung Ruth learned how to reflect the nature elements.
 She became aware of how the ancients "studied" nature by uniting with it.
 From here one can learn to be as natural as the nature around us.
 The nature teaches us how to expand awareness and enter an egoless state of being.
 We can use outer movement to explore, align and ascend to our highest spiritual reality.

-Currently: Since 1993 she has been co-leading spiritual retreats with her husband Bruce Davis in America, Europe, Bali Indonesia and India.
-In 2000 they founded a The Assisi Peace Center in the heart of Assisi, Italy and restored an old farmhouse in the Umbrian countryside, which continues as a retreat Hermitage until this day.
-In 2012 she and her husband returned to California and created Silent Stay Meditation and Retreat Center, a Hermitage Style Retreat.
-This facility burned down in 2020 in the wildfires.
+To Date: Since 1993 she has been co-leading spiritual retreats with her husband Bruce Davis in America, Europe, Bali Indonesia and India.
+In 2000 they founded a The Assisi Peace Center, a Temple to the world relgions in the heart of Assisi, Italy which received a Papal blessing in 2001.
+At the same time they restored an old farmhouse in the Umbrian countryside which became the first Silent Stay.
+In 2012 she and her husband returned to the United States, bringing Silent Stay Meditation and Retreat Center, a Hermitage Style Retreat, to the hills of northern California.
+This facility burned down in 2020 in the wildfires along with 210 other homes nearby.
 Ruth and Bruce moved to Montecito, California where they currently live and work.
-They are building a new Silent Stay opening in 2022.
+They are building a new Silent Stay with hopes to reopen in 2022.